Frequently Asked Questions

 Bus Éireann determines eligibility by checking the distance from the nearest school to the child’s home.

 You will receive a preliminary eligibility notice by selecting your home on the online map when applying online.
 School Transport is subject to the availability of a suitable service in your area.
-If your child is eligible for school transport and there is a suitable service available in your area you will receive an email requesting payment in late June / early July.
+If your child is eligible for school transport and there is a suitable service available in your area you will receive an email from Bus Eireann in late June / early July.
 If there is no transport service available, and you have applied by the closing date of the last Friday in April you may entitled to receive a Remote Area Grant.
 Details of this grant are available on the Department of Education website.

-Children who are not eligible for school transport but who have applied for transport on a concessionary basis may be accommodated if there is a suitable service available, provided there is spare capacity on the service and the appropriate charge is paid.
+Children who are not eligible for school transport but who have applied for transport on a concessionary basis may be accommodated if there is a suitable service available, provided there is spare capacity on the service.
 Concessionary transport is not available on public scheduled services.
 Confirmation of the availability of a concessionary seat will not be known until early August

 Yes.
 Transport may be available on a concessionary basis.
 Apply online.